-Latest Position: The EFI Business Case will be considered by the Joint Committee on 1 March 2019.
+Latest Position: The EFI Business Case was approved by Joint Committee on 1 March 2019.

 Through through the application of data science, the Usher Institute will aim to develop innovative and financially sustainable models of health and social care that improve lives.

 Located at Edinburgh BioQuarter, the Institute will become a world-leading hub where up to 600 health and social care researchers and scientists will collaborate with colleagues from public, private and third sectors organisations to deliver data-driven advances.
 The Institute will drive health and social care innovation at scale by integrating the activities of: clinicians, life scientists and data scientists to identify new, co-produced insights in identified areas of challenge; and industry and public sector organisations to extract, apply and commercialise expert knowledge.The Institute will draw on Scotland’s mature and world-leading health data assets, and well-established governance and data-sharing protocols developed in partnership with the National Health Service and the Scottish Government.